 The death records in the Chisago County Government Center show that no fewer than 11 persons are buried in this original Chisago County Poor Farm Cemetery location.
 The possibility exists that as many as a dozen or more people are buried here.
 This burial site was also used by the second Poor Farm (Green Acres near North Branch), prior to 1905, after which they established their own on-site cemetery to bury their dead.

-Today (2010) there are no markers or any physical evidence of a cemetery on this Sunrise site.
-Only this single sign erected by the Historical Society announces the existence of the burial grounds.
+Today (2015) there are no markers or any physical evidence of a cemetery on this Sunrise site.
+Aerial photography shows a cultivated field.
+Only the single sign shown above, erected by the Historical Society, announces the existence of the burial grounds.

 Burials of the dead from both Poor Farms were made in Sunrise Township, Section 16, on the east side of Chisago CR 9, one-half mile north of MN Highway 95.
 The Sunrise Poor Farm buildings were located on the west side of the road.